 Create content that wants to be consumed

-So, as we continue to move forward in this evolving remote working world, it’s really important to focus on our audiences and make content that’s easier to consume.
+As we continue to move forward in this evolving remote working world, it’s important to focus on our audiences and create Confluence content that’s easier to consume.
 By integrating existing tools, focussing content, and creating flexible templates we can drive towards making more engaging content.